 What Industries are at Risk?

 Any industry that handles sensitive information is at risk of a cybersecurity attack.
 Financial industries, healthcare companies, and government security firms, are all at risk.
 Any industry that stores customer credit card numbers, addresses, phone numbers, and other personal information can also be vulnerable to a cyber attack.

 When a company experiences a data breach, the effects can last for years.
 Developing new systems that are better protected is an especially long process.
 This is particularly true if the company doesn’t have a cybersecurity professional on its staff.
 In addition to the hands-on work of rebuilding new systems that are better at keeping data safe, many companies suffer long-lasting effects after customers lose trust in their organization.
 Customers may be reluctant to make future purchases from the company, and may even discourage others from sharing their information with the company.

 What are the Skills Needed for Cybersecurity?

 Budding cybersecurity professionals often wonder, “what skills do you need for cybersecurity?”
-Cybersecurity skills are necessary to keep companies safe change constantly.
+Cybersecurity skills are necessary to keep companies safe and change constantly.
 As technology gets smarter, so do people and programs working to steal protected information.
 Cybersecurity professionals need to be well-versed in fighting several issues, including: